 Winter in Tahoe is spectacular.

 Over the recent Martin Luther King long weekend, fifteen children between age 6 and 12 joined the ChildReach crew in the snow at Lake Tahoe.
 The trip to Tahoe is designed to give the kids a sense of what the changing seasons are like in places where there are distinct seasons, unlike San Francisco.
+Everyone was eager the day of, so much so that many kids showed up early, packed and were ready to go.
+After we packed up our snow boots and warm coats we left Raphael House and headed for Tahoe.

 As soon as we got to our Tahoe home, it was flooded with screams of joy, whoops for being out of the car, and hollers for the fun we were about to have.
 The sun set too early for us to play outside on the first evening, so we made grand plans to watch a family movie over some hot chocolate and popcorn but disaster struck!!!
 Half of the lights went out in the house, and all power to our televisions and DVD players.
 This may have been a challenge for another group, but our kids just played Hide n' Seek, and card and board games before retiring to bed.
 We did still get our hot chocolate, thank goodness for that!